 Shortlist Test Feedback

-The following documents will be issued to applicants:Generic Feedback Report The feedback report will give some generic anonymised information which outlines the scoring bands and the percentage of the applicant pool that scored within each band.
+The following documents will be issued to applicants:Generic Feedback Report The feedback report will give generic anonymised information which outlines the scoring bands and the percentage of the applicant pool that scored within each band.
 Applicants will be informed which band their score falls within.
 Shortlist Test Feedback Booklet The feedback booklet is a version of the Shortlist test including the scores allocated to each multiple choice answer.
 These documents will be published on the website a short time after applicants have received the feedback.
 Examples of previous Shortlist Test feedback reports can be accessed here.

 Assessment Stage Feedback